saikrishna1214/CustomerServicePortal/README.md

 ### Prerequisites

-1. Install java and tomcat. make sure both versions are compaitable with each other.
+1. Install java and tomcat. make sure both versions are compaitable with each other. check compaitable versions [here](http://tomcat.apache.org/whichversion.html).

 ```
 ex: Tomcat v9.0.8 is supported by java8 and later versions.
 ```

-   you can see those compaitable versions [here](http://tomcat.apache.org/whichversion.html).
+2. Install Mysql.

-2. * create a hibernate configuration file and place all required properties in it.
+3. * create a hibernate configuration file and place all required properties in it.

    * see [hibernate.cfg.xml](https://github.com/saikrishna1214/CustomerServicePortal/blob/master/src/main/resources/hibernate.cfg.xml) for reference.
 Replace required propeties(ex: database name and password) and their values according to your database properties.